Mute-Publishing/corpus-mute/README.md

 The working group has weekly online video conference meetings or you can join the ongoing discussion in the [Matrix chat room](https://matrix.to/#/!vwnrbVJtXLkdKAuMCt:matrix.org?via=matrix.org).

 __Meeting schedule: STARTING 1st OCTOBER 2025.
-UTC 16:00, every Wednesdays on [Jitsi](https://meet.jit.si/CorpusMute-WorkingGroup) video conference platform.__
+UTC 16:00, every Wednesday on [Jitsi](https://meet.jit.si/CorpusMute-WorkingGroup) video conference platform.__

-See event schedule for the next meeting and subscribe to [calendar](https://archive.metamute.org/events/) feed.
+See the event schedule for the next meeting and subscribe to the [calendar](https://archive.metamute.org/events/) feed.

-Meeting are open to all.
+Meetings are open to all.
 The meeting videos and transcripts will be archived online.

 ## The work